FILM REVIEWS

-A box-office flop (one of the few in the helmer's long and distinguished career), “America, America” discouraged Kazan from pursuing his initial goal and make two more chapters of the saga.
+A box-office flop (one of the few in the helmer’s long and distinguished career), “America, America” discouraged Kazan from pursuing his initial goal of making two more chapters of his personal saga.

 Oscar Nominations: 4